 The Surprising Value of Plant-Based Protein in Dog Food

-The short answer: yes.
-As long as your dog is getting all the amino acids his body requires from his nutrition, there's no physiological difference between protein that comes from plant sources and protein that comes from animal sources.
-Now let's break that down.
+When your dog consumes protein, their body doesn't absorb protein as a whole; it breaks it down into individual amino acids.
+This is because your dog doesn't have a protein requirement...instead, their body requires a checklist of essential amino acids to keep them fueled and functioning.
+As long as your dog is getting all the amino acids their body requires from their nutrition, there's no physiological difference between protein that comes from plant sources and protein that comes from animal sources.

 "Different types of protein contain different amino acid combinations, but as long as the pet eats, digests, and absorbs the right amount of each required amino acid, the source is not particularly important.
 In other words, arginine is arginine no matter if it comes from soybeans or turkey."

-Very few ingredients actually contain all the amino acids your dog needs in his diet by themselves.
+Very few ingredients actually contain all the amino acids your dog needs in a dog’s diet by themselves.
 When combined, however, animal-based protein and plant-based protein can complement each other to meet your dog's amino acid requirement.
 In other words, a healthy balance of protein sources works together and completes the checklist that your dog needs to thrive.

 What Does This Mean for Me When Choosing the Best Food for My Dog?

 At the end of the day, you just want what's best for your dog.
 And we do too.
 When it comes to looking at protein sources in your dog's food, our best advice is to always find a food that's complete and balanced, and to look for a good balance between both animal-based protein and plant-based protein.
 If you have any questions, contact our Customer Care Team.
 Create a unique blend balanced for your dog by starting a Just Right blend with us today.